 Following this approach, according to its proponents, can have a whole host of benefits, especially in regard to your training and muscle building all while helping you stay lean.

 Anytime I do an experiment I reach out to those who are smarter and more experienced than myself.

-In this case, I tapped the minds of two colleagues, Ben Tormey and Mike Vacanti (former guests on the podcast, you can listen here and here).
+In this case, I tapped the minds of two colleagues, Ben T and Mike Vacanti.
 These guys stay pretty damned lean all year round, so I knew they were the right guys to ask.